This is the transcription of my sermon for the Sixth Sunday of Easter on May 17, 2020.

 ‘You did not choose me but I chose you.’
 (John 15:6)

 Being a follower of Jesus does not begin with our choice of Jesus, but with God’s choice of us.
 Being a follower of Jesus is relational.
 It’s all about knowing God and Jesus Christ whom he has sent.
 It is a relationship that began for God when he chose us in Christ.
-It begins for us when we are born again, as Jesus told Nicodemus we must be, from above.
+It begins for us when we are 'born again from above' as Jesus told Nicodemus we must be.
 It is a relationship in which the Father and the Son make their home in us.
 And, as Jesus says:

 ‘On that day you will know that I am in my Father, and you in me, and I in you.’
 (John 14:20)

 We begin our relationship with God by believing in Jesus as the way, the only way, to the Father.
 And we live out our relationship with Jesus by believing in him alone, keeping his commandments and loving him alone, knowing that all our good comes from him alone, and that any good we do, we do through him alone.